etherfi-protocol/etherfi-avs-operator-CLI/README.md

 ## Operator Flow

-1. Follow the instructions provided in the [ARPA EigenLayer Onboarding Docs](https://github.com/ARPA-Network/BLS-TSS-Network/blob/main/docs/eigenlayer-onboarding.md)to run the `node-client` on Base Mainnet.
+1. Follow the instructions provided in the [ARPA EigenLayer Onboarding Docs](https://github.com/ARPA-Network/BLS-TSS-Network/blob/main/docs/eigenlayer-onboarding.md) to run the `node-client` on Base Mainnet.
 Stop when you reach the **Register to ARPA Network by your Node account** step
 3. Keep the `node-client` running, go to the log and search the log for the keyword "public_key" (or "DKGKeyGenerated") and copy the DKG public key value
 4. Run the following command: